-- Java 8 (or later) runtime is required - the server "listen" port needs to be accessible through your firewalls, declaring it an "FTP" port (FTP connection tracking) - the UFTPD server needs access to the target file systems - a server certificate for the UFTPD server is strongly recommended for production use (see the section on SSL below)
+- Java 8 (or later) runtime is required - the server "listen" port needs to be accessible through your firewalls, declaring it an "FTP" port (FTP connection tracking).
+Alternatively a fixed range of open ports can be configured and used - the UFTPD server needs access to the target file systems - a server certificate for the UFTPD server is STRONGLY recommended for production use (see the section on SSL below)

-A functional UFTP installation requires either a full UNICORE server or the auth server.
+A functional UFTP installation requires either a full UNICORE/X server or the auth server.